jack4hughes/cv/cv_copy.md

 ## UWE: Robotics BEng (Hons):
 2:1 (2022-2025)

-Studied Robotics at UWE.

 ### Final Year Project:

 - Designed control system for Assistive Robotic Arm attached to wheelchair.
-- Implemented robotic control system for 6DoF robotic arm using eye-tracking, a camera-switching mechanism, and a handheld controller.
-Implemented using Python, ROS2 and OpenCV, with real time image processing and object detection.
+- Used ROS2, QT and OpenCV to design a real-time gaze-processing pipleline that detected when a user was looking at a screen, then used this to expand robot control system.
 - Evaluated the performance of multiple control schemes by designing and conducting user testing experiments, then analysing task completion rates and user satisfaction using standardised tests (NASA TLX and SUS).

 ### Group Design and Integration Project:

-- worked in group to design and implement a robotic arm for pharmacutical testing.
-- Helped to write and then work to requirements, having regular meetings to discuss most pressing requirements.
+- Helped to write and then work to engineering requirements, having regular meetings to discuss most pressing requirements.
+- Focused on writing modular, extensable and testable code.
 - Designed communication system between high level python code and microcontroller-powered robotic arm.